 The freelance industry is fast becoming a viable career path for many, as more and more businesses are adopting either a partly or fully remote workforce.
+To help you gets started, here are 5 tips for a successful freelance career.

 A recent FreshBooks survey reported that over 80 per cent of respondents have willingly shifted into a freelance career, admitting that it leads to a better work-life balance.
 While many people get into freelance work as a way to get supplementary income, not many understand how to successfully make a career out of freelancing.